-Shifts in the division of labor that are precipitated by innovation will profoundly change the skillsets needed in the financial services industry, but that is a given of any industry at this point in human history.
+Shifts in the division of labor that are precipitated by innovation will profoundly change the skillsets needed in banking and the financial services industry, but that is a given of any industry at this point in human history.
 Taking steps to anticipate this shifts is what more of us need to focus on, and the article does well in its view in that vein.

 At the same time, there are massive opportunities in the FinTech space, with thousands of new ventures in all segments of finance.
 Recognising these simultaneous threats and opportunities, Saïd Business School, University of Oxford today announced the launch of a new digital open enrolment programme on financial technology and innovation – the Oxford Fintech Programme.
 The programme helps executives to both launch new Fintech ventures and harness new technology to build better financial services firms.